Switcheo/tradehub/README.md

    4. Set `pex` to `false` if you have sentry nodes.
 If you do not have sentry nodes, it is important to manage your persistent peers.
 More on that [here](#managing-p2p-connections).
    5. You may update other details for your validator later on.
 2. Install with: `switcheoctl install-validator`
+3. Restart shell: `exec $SHELL`
-3. Create the required wallets for running a validator node. **Store the generated mnemonics in a safe, offline location!**
+4. Create the required wallets for running a validator node. **Store the generated mnemonics in a safe, offline location!**

      ```bash
      switcheocli keys add val --keyring-backend file